 Your Questions Answered on Polycythemia Vera

-Dr. Mesa is a medical oncologist at the Mayo Clinic in Scottsdale, where he is committed to improving therapies and quality of life for patients with polycythemia vera, and other myeloproliferative neoplasms.
-Click here for Dr. Mesa’s bio.
+Dr. Mesa is the Director at UT Health San Antonio Cancer Center, where he is committed to improving therapies and quality of life for patients with polycythemia vera, and other myeloproliferative neoplasms.

 Ruben A. Mesa, MD recently participated in the CancerConnect guest moderator series on myeloproliferative neoplasms (MPN).
 Dr. Mesa answered your questions about polycythemia vera, essential thrombocythemia and myelofibrosis in the MPN Support Community on CancerConnect.
 CancerConnect is a safe and private online support community for cancer patients and caregivers.